This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 5. Bake: Pour the batter into the prepared baking pan and bake for 30-40 minutes, until a toothpick comes out clean from the center of the cake.

-3. Cool: Let the cake cool for 20-30 minutes before slicing and serving.
-You may also cool the oatmeal cake completely before serving.
+8. Cool: Let the oatmeal cake cool for at least 20-30 minutes before slicing and serving.

 Pin this now to find it later